Initial Steps

 • Ensure code is up to date.

-• Be sure the version changes you did in the prior steps are checked in and merged.
-Remember you will have to bypass merge protections since the branch has been locked for merges.
+• Be sure the versioning file changes you did in the prior steps are checked in and merged.
+If they weren’t, remember you will have to bypass merge protections since the branch has been locked for merges.

 Testing Prior to the build